-At the single cell level, the processes that govern gene expression are often better described by stochastic models.
+At the single-cell level, the processes that govern gene expression are often better described by stochastic models.
 Modern techniques for the real-time monitoring of gene expression in single cells enable one to apply stochastic modelling to study the origins and consequences of random noise in response to various environmental stresses, and the emergence of phenotypic variability.
-The potential impact of single-cell stochastic analysis and modelling is tremendous, ranging from a better comprehension of the biochemical regulatory mechanisms underlying life, to the development of new strategies for the control of bacterial populations and even of single cells, with applications in for example biotechnology and medicine.
+The potential impact of single-cell stochastic analysis and modelling is tremendous, ranging from a better comprehension of the biochemical regulatory mechanisms underlying life, to the development of new strategies for the control of cell populations and even of single cells.
+General modeling paradigms, such as the Chemical Master Equation, exist for the description of stochastic dynamics at the single-cell level.
+However, due to the complexity of the interactions, current studies have often preferred to focus on specific cases of interest by ad-hoc modeling and analysis.
+In addition, theoretical and practical challenges inherent in the inference of stochastic models from biological experimental data have limited the development of general identification approaches.